 I decided, with the rain and my foot, to take the next day off before tackling the mountain to O Cebreiro, 1330m above sea level, my last big ascent and a repeat of climbing to Orisson.
 Unable to get a taxi I hitchhiked back to Villafranca, with its maze of tiny, narrow streets that cars fly by as if in a rally.
 Some workmen shouted at me as I passed, “Hey, Santiago is the other way!”
 I strolled the town before getting a room, organised my gear, did washing and lounged around; swearing solemnly to get an early night in anticipation of a tough, cold walk the next day.
 Which didn’t happen, no way could I sleep before 10pm without 20km under my feet.

 But I was so glad I had waited.
-The women at the hotel showed me A beautiful morning passed just a few light showers, ever changing light, and even though the last few km to O Cebreiro were completed in a real lash of rain and sodden feet, it was one of the best walks I’ve had.
+The women at the hotel showed me A beautiful morning passed just a few light showers, ever-changing light, and even though the last few km to O Cebreiro were completed in a real lash of rain and sodden feet, it was one of the best walks I’ve had.
 I must be a bit fitter then when I started.

-The taxi dropped me right where I had stopped the other day and the first few kilometres were along a quite road rising steadily.
+The taxi dropped me right where I had stopped the other day and the first few kilometres were along a quiet road rising steadily.
 A quick hot chocolate stop where I met another Irish hiker, and then I had the option of following the road or a path through the woods which quickly became a muddy, rocky river.
 But one surrounded by the prettiest trees.
-This short, but steep stage took me almost five hours as I stopped to take about a million photos, played with dogs, met chickens, watched birds and multicoloured beetles, when I at last arrived at the border of Galicia.
+This short, but steep stage took me almost five hours as I stopped to take about a million photos, played with dogs, met chickens, watched birds and multicoloured beetles, when I, at last, arrived at the border of Galicia.

 It’s an old joke in my family to meet the true Galician, and now I can say I’ve completed a lifelong ambition.
 It was the man in the shop in the tiny village of O Cebreiro, and he gave me an Irish Camino badge as we chatted about the music, almost the same as Irish trad.
 The stone houses here are unique and a few men were rethatching one.
 Here too lives one of the driving forces of the revival of The Way, a priest named Elias Valiña.
 The church has prayer books in over twenty languages.
 One thing about being 1330m above sea level is that it is freezing.
 And the forecast predicted snow all the following day.